Terms & Conditions

 The content of this Website is provided for information purposes only and does not constitute legal advice.
 Farley Dwek Solicitors Ltd make no representations or warranties as to the accuracy or completeness of the content of this Website.
 You acknowledge that any reliance on material found on this Website will be at your own risk and you are requested to contact one of our solicitors should legal advice be required.

 Farley Dwek Solicitors Ltd is a limited liability company registered in England and Wales (no: 07409694) whose Registered Office address is Suite 1.2, 1st Floor, 1 Universal Square, Devonshire Street North, Manchester, M12 6 JH.
 Directors: J.V.
 Dwek & A.S.
 Farley.
 This company is Authorised and Regulated by the Solicitors Regulation Authority (SRA No. 551810).
 VAT no: 907368017.
-The SRA’s Rules can be found in its Code of Conduct, available through the following link: SRA Code of Conduct.
+The SRA’s Rules can be found here SRA Standards and Regulations (2019).

 You can contact us by: